aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-ole/_index.md

 Besides Excel charts, Aspose.Slides for PHP via Java allows you to embed other types of files in slides.
 For example, you can insert HTML, PDF, and ZIP files as objects into a slide.
 When a user double-clicks the inserted object, the object automatically gets launched in the relevant program, or the user gets directed to select an appropriate program to open the object.

-This Java code shows you how to embed HTML and ZIP in a slide:
+This PHP code shows you how to embed HTML and ZIP in a slide:

 ```php
   $pres = new Presentation();